martn2023/housing-prices-ML-supervised-learning/README.md

 ## Potential improvements:
 >**Code structure:**<br>
 - It was very cumbersome trying to re-use and modularize Pipeline code.
 If I was starting over from scratch, I might tuck that away in separate Python files outside the notebooks
 - The offshoot to the above is that I was forced to jam 3 notebooks into the 4th and final notebook.
-Ideally, I would have had
+Ideally, I would have had:
   - notebook 4 for data prep
   - notebook 5 for model selection and training
   - notebook 6 for model evaluation